kyma-project/community/guidelines/content-guidelines/04-formatting.md

 }
 ```

-Suppose, that it is only the part containing the certificate information that is of interest to the user.
-In that case, instead of quoting the whole reponse, quote it like this:
+Suppose that it is only the part containing the certificate information that is of interest to the user.
+In that case, instead of quoting the whole response, quote it like this:
 ```json
 {
   ...